 Psalm 111 reminds me that ”Great are the works of the Lord…glorious and majestic are His deeds.”
 When I ponder all of creation, I am amazed by Your imagination!
 I am captivated by the diversity in size and color and design!
 I am overwhelmed by the power of Your mountains and seas and winds.

-I love seeing pictures of majestic waterfalls, lush green jungles with brightly colored birds, schools of shiny fish swimming in the sea, brilliant flowers, water-colored sunsets.
+I have stood on the Alps and the Rocky Mountains to see the earth spread out so far ahead of me and felt so tiny.
+In Hawaii, we saw majestic waterfalls with lush green jungles, huge whales, and schools of shiny fish swimming in the sea, beautiful flowers, and brilliantly-colored sunsets.
 All this is just a part of what You do.

-And not just bodies, but You know the mind and spirit of each individual on the planet.
-You’re indescribable – uncontainable – unfathomable!
+And not just our bodies, but You know the mind and spirit of each individual on the planet.
+You are indescribable – uncontainable – unfathomable!
 You blow my mind!

-And a wondrous part of who You are is that You do not just set all this in motion and then sit back to see where it goes.
+And even more wonderful, You do not just set all this in motion and then sit back to see where it goes.
 You involve Yourself in the life of each of Your precious creations.
 You speak, protect, provide, lead, feed, forgive, save.
 And all that You do is just and right.

-You have provided these later generations with Your written Word.
+You have provided us with Your written Word.
 It teaches Your truth and Your character so all can know You, and Your faithfulness, Your uprightness and Your salvation.